Infrastructure

 After years of emergency interventions at Belgian SMEs, we have identified a recurring pattern: businesses invest in sophisticated SaaS tools, advanced cloud solutions and modern line-of-business applications — yet their network runs on heterogeneous, unmonitored equipment with a configuration that has not been reviewed since the initial installation five to seven years ago.

-This guide is intended for business owners and IT managers at SMEs who want to understand what their network should be capable of — and how to assess whether it delivers.
+This guide is intended for business owners and IT managers at SMEs who want to understand what their network and server infrastructure should be capable of — and how to assess whether it delivers.
+It sits within our network and server infrastructure offering, which we design and operate for Belgian and Benelux SMEs.

 The four components of a solid SME network